California plans to file lawsuit against Trump over National Guard deployment to protests

 Officers monitoring one protest declared an unlawful assembly when people in the group became violent, the San Francisco Police Department said.
 Many protesters left the scene, but some remained while others moved to another area where they vandalized buildings and a police vehicle.

-Associated Press writers Amy Taxin in Orange County, California, and Jake Offenhartz in New York contributed to this report.
+Sullivan reported from Minneapolis.
+Associated Press writers Dorany Pineda in Los Angeles, Amy Taxin in Orange County, California, and Jake Offenhartz in New York contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.